-It's essential to learn guitar finger positions for notes and chords.
-This is basic to successful playing, so spend some time getting used to this.
+Using the correct guitar finger positions for notes and chords is basic to successful playing.
+It's a good idea to spend some time getting used to them.
+BABY STEPS!

 This diagram shows how and where to place your finger on the string, to get a clear sound.